hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 [^15]:
      For examples of such distortions, see [http://www.india-forum.com/index.php?news=39](http://www.india-forum.com/index.php?news=39)  It is precisely these kinds of errors, slanted descriptions, prejudiced discussions and outdated information in the textbooks (as mentioned above by me) that alarmed the parents of the Indian American and Hindu American communities in California.
 And yet, Michael Witzel, Romila Thapar and other prejudiced ‘scholars’ launched a Goebbelsian blitzkrieg, labeling these California residents, apolitical parents who pay their taxes regularly and contribute to the US society immensely, as dangerous Hindu fundamentalists linked to murderers and what not.

 These groups of Hindu Americans meticulously followed the procedures of the State Board in offering their comments, suggestions and edits to the texts that were submitted to the Board for reviews.
-However, just when these corrections were about to be accepted, a group of traditional India-bashers (e.g. Michael Witzel), non-scholars (e.g., astrophysicist Rajesh Kocchar[^16]), Indian Marxists (e.g., D N Jha, Romila Thapar), non-specialists in ancient India (e.g. economist Sudha Shenoy, post-colonial studies scholar Homi Bhabha, comparative historian Steve Farmer), scholars alleged to have demonstrated Eurocentric bias in the past (e.g., M Tosi[^17] of Italy), non-Indologists (e.g., S. Palaniappan, PhD in Road Transportation) and obscure linguists wrote an arrogant and pompous letter (on Harvard University letterhead, signed by Michael Witzel with endorsing signatures from 46 other ‘scholars’) to the State Board, addressing themselves as “all equally famous world class specialists” <u>on ancient Indian history</u>.
-The letter (henceforth referred to as ‘Witzel Petition’) alleged that all these Hindu groups proposing edits in the textbooks under review were dangerous Hindu nationalists who were somehow connected with the slaughter of 1000 people in Gujarat, and whose friends in India routinely discriminate against millions of Indian minority members and Dalits!
+However, just when these corrections were about to be accepted, a group of traditional India-bashers (e.g. Michael Witzel), non-scholars (e.g., astrophysicist Rajesh Kocchar[^16]), Indian Marxists (e.g., D N Jha, Romila Thapar), non-specialists in ancient India (e.g. economist Sudha Shenoy, post-colonial studies scholar Homi Bhabha, comparative historian Steve Farmer), scholars alleged to have demonstrated Eurocentric bias in the past (e.g., M Tosi[^17] of Italy), non-Indologists (e.g., S. Palaniappan, PhD in Road Transportation) and obscure linguists wrote an arrogant and pompous letter (on Harvard University letterhead, signed by Michael Witzel with endorsing signatures from 46 other ‘scholars’) to the State Board, addressing themselves as “all equally famous world class specialists” <u>on ancient Indian history</u>.+++(5)+++ The letter (henceforth referred to as ‘Witzel Petition’) alleged that all these Hindu groups proposing edits in the textbooks under review were dangerous Hindu nationalists who were somehow connected with the slaughter of 1000 people in Gujarat, and whose friends in India routinely discriminate against millions of Indian minority members and Dalits!+++(5)+++

 [^17]:
      For the anti-Indian bias of Maurizio Tosi, refer Dilip Chakrabarti’s _Colonial Indology_ (1997), Munshiram Manoharlal: New Delhi, 167ff.
     Chakrabarti has also cited several relevant examples from Tosi’s writings in the above book.
 For instance, in a 1992 paper [TOSI, M. 1992.
 “The Harappan Civilization beyond the Indian Subcontinent”, in Gregory L. Possehl ed., _Harappan Civilization_, Delhi, pp. 365-378], Tosi argues: “……it is relevant to establish whether the investments in people and resources the Indus civilization would deserve should compare with those directed in the past to the study of ancient Mesopotamia and, more recently, pre-Columbian Meso-America.”
 If Tosi is so unconcerned about the Indian past, then why did he bother signing the Witzel letter in the first place?
     It is not out of place to mention here that when Dr Kalyanaraman wrote an open letter to 47 signatories, including Tosi, who had urged the State Board to ignore the suggestions of Hindu groups.
 In response, Tosi sent a most shameless, xenophobic letter that one would not normally expect of a seasoned scholar.
 Dated 11 Dec 2005, the letter read – _“So if you choose to send your chjildren to our schools, to train them in a competitive environment of science....DO NOT bother us with the crap of your souls and fears.
-We have enough of fanatics who exploit our liberality; Your freedom ends where mine begins..... ". _The letter sounds like the rant of a xenophobic right-winger.
+We have enough of fanatics who exploit our liberality; Your freedom ends where mine begins..... "._ The letter sounds like the rant of a xenophobic right-winger.

 [^16]: